timvisee/dworek/res/docs/guide/guide.md

 As a player you'll always be notified when a special action has affected you.
 Players do not have any way to defend against these actions.

+The special actions can be accessed by special users from the _Special actions_ card on the _Actions_ tab of the main game page.

 ## Leader board